Ethanol fuel: Other engine configurations

 In June 2016, Nissan announced plans to develop fuel cell vehicles powered by ethanol rather than hydrogen, the fuel of choice by the other car manufacturers that have developed and commercialized fuel cell vehicles, such as the Hyundai Tucson FCEV, Toyota Mirai, and Honda FCX Clarity.
 The main advantage of this technical approach is that it would be cheaper and easier to deploy the fueling infrastructure than setting up the one required to deliver hydrogen at high pressures, as each hydrogen fueling station cost US$1 million to US$2 million to build.

 Nissan plans to create a technology that uses liquid ethanol fuel as a source to generate hydrogen within the vehicle itself.
 The technology uses heat to reform ethanol into hydrogen to feed what is known as a solid oxide fuel cell (SOFC).
 The fuel cell generates electricity to supply power to the electric motor driving the wheels, through a battery that handles peak power demands and stores regenerated energy.
 The vehicle would include a tank for a blend of water and ethanol, which is fed into an onboard reformer that splits it into pure hydrogen and carbon dioxide.
 According to Nissan, the liquid fuel could be an ethanol-water blend at a 55:45 ratio.
 Nissan expects to commercialize its technology by 2020.

-Experience by country
+Production by country

 The world's top ethanol fuel producers in 2011 were the United States with 13.9e9 USgal and Brazil with 5.6e9 USgal, accounting together for 87.1% of world production of 22.36e9 USgal.
 Strong incentives, coupled with other industry development initiatives, are giving rise to fledgling ethanol industries in countries such as Germany, Spain, France, Sweden, China, Thailand, Canada, Colombia, India, Australia, and some Central American countries.

+Brazilian ethanol fuel program

+Since the 1970s, Brazil has had an ethanol fuel program which has allowed the country to become the world's second largest producer of ethanol (after the United States) and the world's largest exporter.
+Brazil's ethanol fuel program uses modern equipment and cheap sugarcane as feedstock, and the residual cane-waste (bagasse) is used to produce heat and power.
+There are no longer light vehicles in Brazil running on pure gasoline.